WallStreetMojo

 Summary Output

-P-Value: If you look at P-value for Quantity and Population, you can see that values are less than .1, which means quantity and population have significant predictive value.
-The fewer P values mean that a variable has more significant predictive values.
+P-Value: If you look at P-value for quantity and population, you can see that values are less than .1, which means quantity and population have significant predictive values.
+The fewer P-values mean that a variable has more significant predictive values.

-However, both quantity and population have significant predictive value, but If you look at P-value for quantity and population, than you can see that quantity has a lesser P-value in excel than Population.
-This means quantity has a more significant predictive value than Population.
+However, quantity and population have significant predictive value.
+Still, If you look at P-value for quantity and population, you can see that quantity has a lesser P-value in excel than population.
+It means quantity has a more significant predictive value than population.

 Things to Remember